What is the average condo fee in Montreal?

 No. They are mandatory and non-negotiable fees.
 While you may negotiate on the price of condos in Montreal but when it comes to condo fees, there is no wiggle room – they are set in stone.

-Every year, the condominium board of directors decides the budget considering the reserve fund, upcoming expenses and project in mind and decide whether to increase, decrease or keep the same fees.
+Every year, the syndicate decides the budget considering the reserve fund, upcoming expenses and project in mind and decide whether to increase, decrease or keep the same fees.

 What does the condo fee cover?

-Condos fees (also called Strata fees) are the contribution to the reserve fund of the company, which are used to cover the utilities and maintenance costs.
+Condos fees are the contribution to the reserve fund of the building, which are used to cover the utilities and maintenance costs.

 - Contingency fund contribution